Learning to live with and without prosthetics in a technological world

-The Friends of Milton Road Library invite you to their annual Christmas event, with a dramatic presentation by Geoff Hales Travelling Theatre
+This was the annual Christmas event, a dramatic presentation by Geoff Hales Travelling Theatre

-This year Geoff will perform his play about P.G.Wodehouse in which the creator of Bertie Wooster, Jeeves and Lord Emsworth addresses a literary society and talks about his beginnings as a writer, his early life, his career as a lyricist and his time as a Hollywood screenwriter.
+Geoff performed his play about P.G.Wodehouse in which the creator of Bertie Wooster, Jeeves and Lord Emsworth addresses a literary society and talks about his beginnings as a writer, his early life, his career as a lyricist and his time as a Hollywood screenwriter.